rage/cyber-security-base-19/data/module-4/part-3/analysis.md

 ![Feistel](./feistel.svg)

 Implement Feistel cipher: complete encrypt and decrypt in `src/feistel.py`.
-The function $F$ is a class parameter `self.roundf`, and the keys is an array in class parameters `self.keys`.
+The function $F$ is a class parameter `self.roundf`, and the keys are an array in the class parameter `self.keys`.

 You can assume that the block size $m$ of $F$ is 4.